EmmaOttilie/Exercises/miniex8/README.md

 ![ScreenShot](https://github.com/EmmaOttilie/Exercises/blob/gh-pages/miniex8/8.png)
 ![ScreenShot](https://github.com/EmmaOttilie/Exercises/blob/gh-pages/miniex8/8.2.png)

 C)  The difficulty of this weeks exercise was the flowchart.
 I had minor issues with my code, but I chose to make a simple program, so everything was fixable.
-Breaking the code down into steps was fine.
+Breaking the code down into steps wasn't too hard either.
 To me it was trying to figure out what constitutes a "decision" or an "input" in a flowchart was the hard part.
-I ended up with this flowchart and I'm pretty happy with it.
+I still struggle with the definition of the different shapes, but I ended up with this flowchart and I'm pretty happy with it.

 ![ScreenShot](https://github.com/EmmaOttilie/Exercises/blob/gh-pages/miniex8/8flowchart.png)